-- 1. Developing and implementing joint (pilot) actions to support diversification and sustainability of the tourism by investing in lesser-known destinations (e.g. less developed parts of the Programme area, hinterland and continental parts of the Programme area) and diverse forms of tourism (cultural, rural, agro, active, health tourism, etc.) including small-scale infrastructure preferring nature-based solutions - 2.
+- 1. Developing and implementing joint (pilot) actions to support diversification and sustainability of the tourism by investing in lesser-known destinations (e.g. less developed parts of the programme area, hinterland and continental parts of the programme area) and diverse forms of tourism (cultural, rural, agro, active, health tourism, etc.) including small-scale infrastructure preferring nature-based solutions - 2.
 Developing and implementing innovative solutions and creating smart destinations (e.g. through digitalisation and creative industries), and new services and products for specific targeted market segments such as seniors, young people or people with disabilities including small scale infrastructure preferring nature-based solutions - 3.
 Development and implementation of measures to protect, develop and promote sustainable cultural heritage and cultural services, public tourism assets and tourism services including investments in physical regeneration and security of public spaces (including small scale infrastructure preferring nature-based solutions), in the scope of their inclusion in the touristic and/or cultural circuit - 4.
-Support of social innovation in tourism and culture development of existing or new tourism and culture businesses models - 5.
-Protection, development and promotion of natural heritage and eco-tourism including Natura 2000 sites - 6.
+Support of social innovation and inclusion in tourism and culture development of existing and/or new tourism and culture businesses models to support job creation including up-skilling and re-skilling of vulnerable groups (e.g., upgrading digital skills) - 5.
+Protection, development and promotion of natural heritage and eco-tourism including Natura 2000 sites (including campaigns to eliminate invasive

+- species and integration of green infrastructure as means of stopping the loss of biodiversity and supporting multiple ecosystem services) - 6.
 Integration of existing tourist products into cross-border thematic routes, products or destinations and their further advancement - 7.
 Capacity building for innovation in tourism and cultural heritage, focusing on recovery and resilience, and sustainable development of new or upgrading of existing cross-border tourism products, product diversification to adapt to new trends and needs, including sustainable mobility measures such as use of public transportation, alternative mobility modes, low-emission transport - 8.
-Adoption of green concepts and standards in cross-border tourist products and services and sustainable use of culture and tourist potentials of the border regions, including activities that address marine environment protection (from exp. pollution from tourism and traffic activities).
+Adoption of green concepts and standards in cross-border tourist products and services and sustainable use of culture and tourist potentials of the border regions, including activities that address marine environment protection (from exp. pollution from tourism and traffic activities) and support to existing mainstream tourism destinations to make them more environmentally sustainable.